pdidev/pdi/plugins/flowvr/README.md

       ...
 ```

-\subsubsection output_ports output_ports
+\subsubsection flowvr_output_ports output_ports

 Output ports are defined in `output_ports` tree.
-Each port is defined by name and \ref message it will send.
+Each port is defined by name and \ref flowvr_message it will send.
 ```yaml
 flowvr:
   ...